snabbdom-jsx/snabbdom-jsx/README.md

 }, [...])
 ```

-But you can also specifies an unique object the same way as in the `h` function, this is useful when you have a dynamic object
+But you can also specify an unique object the same way as in the `h` function, this is useful when you have a dynamic object

 ```js
 <div